Law without law: from observer states to physics via algorithmic information theory: A quantum of speculation

 Let us assume that Alice understands her computational world well enough to set up a situation of this kind in an experiment-like fashion.
 This way, she can construct a ``Bell experiment'' in her world, as depicted in Figure~\ref{fig_bell}.
-Like in an actual Bell experiment, we assume that she can in principle input any bit $a$ at $A$ (``choose the setting $a$'') that she wants, and she can manufacture all involved computational processes such that any remotely generated bit $b$ can be used as the setting at $B$.
-On the one hand, she could use two bits $a$ and $b$ that are freely generated locally at $A$ and $B$; for example, two random bits that are read from the input tape and written to $A$ and $B$ (and nowhere else).
-In this case, $a$ and $b$ will be uncorrelated with all random variables \emph{except for those in their respective future ``lightcones''}, satisfying the unique sensible definition of ``free choice'' that is routinely applied in this context, cf.~\cite{ColbeckRenner2013,ColbeckRenner}.
+Like in an actual Bell experiment, we assume that she can in principle input any bit $a$ at $A$ (``choose the setting $a$'') that she wants, and she can construct the setup such that any remotely generated bit $b$ can be used as the setting at $B$.
+On the one hand, she could use two bits $a$ and $b$ that are freely generated locally at $A$ and $B$; in this case, $a$ and $b$ will be uncorrelated with all random variables \emph{except for those in their respective future ``lightcones''}, satisfying the unique sensible definition of ``free choice'' that is routinely applied in this context, cf.~\cite{ColbeckRenner2013,ColbeckRenner}.
 On the other hand, Alice could also use two bits for the settings that are generated locally in some pseudo-random fashion (e.g.\ by creating a checksum of Twitter messages that her fellow guinea pigs have sent out close to $A$ resp.\ $B$ shortly before the experiment).
-Most methods of pseudo-randomness generation should yield outcomes that resemble ``truly free'' random bits, since there is no reason to expect that the machine's simple computational algorithm will ``conspire'' with the pseudo-random variables to produce non-typical outcomes.
+Most methods of pseudo-randomness generation should yield outcomes that resemble ``truly free'' random bits, since there is no reason to expect that the stochastic process will ``conspire'' with the pseudo-random variables to produce non-typical outcomes.

 Shortly after choosing $a$ and $b$, the outcomes $v$ and $w$ are created locally at $A$ resp.\ $B$.
 We assume that Alice knows the value of $a$, and she can in principle immediately learn the value of $v$.
 However, due to spacelike separation, she will in general have to wait a while until she learns the values of $b$ and $w$.
 These outcomes will be distributed according to a conditional probability distribution